Kristina01111000/WordPressTheme/README.md

 	-> decide what the main page when they first login is going to be -> read through entire website for typos
 		-> lots of little ones everywhere
+	-> work on loading speed of front page,
+		-> img problem or server speed problem

 To do: